 Still one of my favourite albums, side one’s warped electronic Pop songs and side two’s desolate proto-Ambient atmospherics, paved the way for many of my tastes to come.

 The treated drums, synth textures and emotional yet mannered croon may have derived from elements of Kraut Rock and Scott Walker, but (along with Peter Gabriel‘s later 3 album) they pretty much defined the sound of the early part of the decade to come.
 Inspiring countless New Romantic, Goth and early Factory / Mute bands, Low remained a vital album years after its release.

 Where Bowie was concerned, doors frequently led to many other doors.

-5. Peter Hammill – Over (1977)
+6. Peter Hammill – Over (1977)

-Over's articulate, highly personal lyrics and raw, yet poetic sound gave me something I could identify with as well as the courage to feel that I could possibly make music other people might be interested in.
+Over's articulate, highly personal lyrics and blisteringly raw, yet intimate, sound gave me something I could identify with as well as the courage to feel that I could possibly make music other people might be interested in.
 Without doubt, Hammill’s uncompromising individuality influenced many of my painfully unlistenable early adventures in music.

-6. Joni Mitchell – The Hissing Of Summer Lawns (1975)
+7. Joni Mitchell – The Hissing Of Summer Lawns (1975)

 After the darkness, came the light (of a sort).